smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/02-Submit-training-tasks/README.md

 python -m SimpleTaxiFare.trainer
 ```

-⚠️ Of course this assumes that the `trainer.py` contains some code outside of a function or class bootstrapping the code workflow, or nothing fancy will happen.
-Such a code might be located inside of an [`ifmain` block](https://stackoverflow.com/a/419185) for example
+⚠️ Of course this assumes that the `trainer.py` contains some code outside of a function or class bootstrapping the code workflow, otherwise nothing fancy will happen.
+Such a code might be located for example inside of an [`ifmain` block](https://stackoverflow.com/a/419185)

 ## Project setup